-In the Trials of Apollo books, the complexities of the Greek and Roman deities, their relationships, and the situations in which they find themselves provide students the opportunity to dig deep into the Greek and Roman myths.
+In the Trials of Apollo books, the complexities of the Greek and Roman deities, their relationships, and the situations in which they find themselves provide students opportunity to dig deep into the Greek and Roman myths.
 Have them examine and answer one of the following prompts:

-- 1 As Triumvirate Holdings leaders, Emperors Nero, Commodus, and Caligula play significant roles in the Trials of Apollo series.
-Select one of these infamous Roman emperors and, using library and internet resources, investigate your selected individual to learn more about his role in history.
-Be sure to include the following:
+- 1 As Triumvirate Holdings leaders, Nero Claudius Caesar Augustus Germanicus and Lucius Aurelius Commodus play significant roles in the Trials of Apollo series.
+Select one of these infamous Roman emperors and, using library and Internet resources, investigate your selected individual to learn more about his role in history.
+Be sure to discover the following:

 - Dates of birth and death

 - Family's rise to power

 - Years as emperor

 - Achievements